jonzingale/weather_currents/README.md

 including: A.I., data mining, automata, information recognition, genetic algorithms, and data visualization.
 This repo is a work in progress.
 Contributions toward its goals are greatly appreciated.
-Below, are some general headers for the sub-projects necessary for completion.
+Below, are general headers for the active sub-projects/goals.

-*) Retrieving and stablizing real-time weather data.
+a) Retrieving and stablizing real-time weather data.

-*) Ambient environments: weathering via automata.
+b) Ambient environments: weathering via automata.

-*) Distributed computation: parallelizing.
+c) Distributed computation: parallelizing.

-*) Color-forager design.
+d) Color-forager design.